afisherdev/HIP-Subscriber-Heatmap-Based-Hex-Boosting/meta.md

 - Is this backwards compatible?
 Can this HIP be undone?
   - If not, what is the procedure to migrate?

+- Current Helium Mobile subscribers should notice a gradual increase in coverage in places where there is a demand for Helium Mobile Hotspots
+- Existing PoC and Rewards documentation will need to be revised to include a detailed description of the system functionality, along with the modeled coverage explorer. (is this NOVA?)
+- This HIP can easily be nullified via a future stakeholder vote if success metrics prove an ineffective implimentation.

 ## Success Metrics

 What metrics can be used to measure the success of this design?
 Are any new ETL reports needed to measure the success?
 - What should we measure to prove a performance increase?
 - What should we measure to prove an improvement in stability?
 - What should we measure to prove a reduction in complexity?
 - What should we measure to prove an acceptance of this by its users?

 Successful implementation of this HIP will result in a greater amount of Helium Mobile cellular traffic being utilized on Helium CBRS and WiFi hotspots while reducing incentives to deploy ineffective coverage in areas with few or no current subscribers.
+These metrics are easily detemined by measuing the percentage of Helium Mobile cellular traffic being served by Helium radios as opposed to T-Mobile backhaul.
+Additionally, a successful implementation of this proposal should result in a reduction of radios providing coverage in areas with no current subscribers.